Hummus is a spread that originated in the Middle East. It’s become a popular food around the world.

 Hummus contains garlic

 Garlic often gives hummus a lot of its flavor.
 Despite its pungent odor, garlic is considered a superfood, thanks to its phytochemicals and antioxidants.
-It’s been a folk remedy for centuries, and is thought to have antibacterial properties. shows that garlic may slow the development of atherosclerosis and slightly lower blood pressure.
+It’s been a folk remedy for centuries, and is thought to have antibacterial properties.

 Research is promising, yet inconclusive, as to whether or not garlic can help prevent certain cancers and lower cholesterol.
 More study is needed.